gobii-ai/gobii-cli/README.md

 ### 🔧 Options

 - `-a, --api-key <key>` – API key for authentication
+- `-f, --format` - Output format.
+Currently only supports text or json.
+Default is text.
+In JSON mode, --silent is implied.
+Great for piping to `jq`, etc!
-- `-v, --verbose` – Enable verbose logging
+- `-v, --verbose` – Enable verbose logging.
+Not recommended in JSON mode, as you may break valid JSON formatting.
 - `-s, --silent` - Silence output except for results.
 Note: verbose takes precendence
 - `-V, --version` – Output the CLI version
 - `-h, --help` – Display help for command